 Habibah and her family are spending another Ramadan as refugees under vulnerable conditions, "We are afraid that during Ramadan we might have nothing to break our fast with."
 Despite the difficulties, Habibah is determined to provide for her children, "I will fight to find any source of income."

 Um Hadi and her family are celebrating their sixth Ramadan in the Azraq refugee camp in Jordan.
 They were forced to flee their home in Syria in 2016 after the loss of Um Hadi’s husband.
 Now, she is the primary guardian for their three children, Hadi, Osama and Shatha.

 As she prepares Iftar for her family, she reminisces about her family back in Syria and celebrating Ramadan with them, “I call my mom every day to check on her.”

-“I remember for Ramadan cooking many meals for the Iftar,” shares Khadija, who is internally displaced within Syria.
-They were forced to flee their home in Homs in 2013 due to intense fighting and have been moving around Syria ever since.
+Khadija, who is internally displaced within Syria, was forced to flee her home in Homs in 2013 due to intense fighting and has been moving around Syria ever since.
 Price increases in flour and cooking oil due to the COVID-19 pandemic and the conflict in Ukraine leave many families like Khadija’s struggling to acquire the supplies they need to celebrate Ramadan.